Vehrik/FarOut/Characters/3-Traits.md

 ### DAMAGE(D)
 #### COST: 1 EXO / 1 D

-    This value is used to determine the Damage dealt by this Trait whenever it contacts a Creature.
+    This value is used to determine the Damage dealt by this Trait OR its products whenever it contacts a Creature.
+You must decide on the first point of Damage bought whether the Trait deals damage with projectiles or by virtue of its form.
 This Damage can only be applied through use of the Trait directly.
 It may either be Force, Fire, Frost, Poison, or Electric.
 Damage automatically becomes Ranged Damage if the Trait also has Range, but otherwise you must specifiy it as Crude or Technical.

-### RANGE
+### RANGE (R)
-#### COST: 1 EXO per 10ft of Range

-### AREA OF EFFECT (AoE)
-#### COST: 1 EXO per 15ft OF AoE
+#### COST: 1 EXO / 3 Zones

-    You may Trigger a Core Challenge to *all* creatures within the Area of Effect of a Trait.
-There is no distinction between Friend and Foe within an AoE.
-You may combine Range with Area of Effect so that the Area of Effect spreads outward from a chosen point within its Range.

-    The shape of an AoE is decided at Trait Creation, it is locked into that shape until the Trait is upgraded, where the existing AoE shape may be added to, but not subtracted from.
-The Point of Origin may begin at any point adjascent to the Traits owner if the Trait has no Range.

-    Alternatively, the Point of Origin can occupy the same square as the Trait's owner if that is desired, however this would cause the Trait's owner to contend with the effects of the Trait whenever it is activated.

-### CORE DAMAGE
-#### COST: 2 EXO per 1 point of Core Damage

-    This value is used to determine the penalty applied to a Capacity of a target Creature once it interacts with the Trait/its products.
-Core Damage must be accompanied by Damage or Integrity if you want it to apply through conscious resistance from the Target.
-An afflicted Creature may not necessarily be aware they are affected by Core Damage until they actively Attempt to use a Core if the Trait does not also cause Damage, unless the Player has decided they have wanted it to do so at all times.

-    If a single Core of a Creature is reduced to -5, that Creature can only preform 1 Action per Round/Moment, and if two Cores are reduced to -5, that Creature is Incapacitated, meaning that it can perform no Actions.
-Vitals are not affected by changes to their Core.

-### CORE BOOST
-#### COST: 4 EXO per 1 point of Core Boost

-    This value represents by how many points you may Raise a Target's designated Core by.
-If this effect is applied, the Creature's Vitals are *not* changed.
-    Boost must be shared amongst Creatures within the Traits AoE if it has AoE.
-    Core Boost radiates outward from the Point of Origin, being divided equally if possible, but with the nearest Creature receiving any remainder, up to a maximum of +5.
-Creatures may not have a Core boosted beyond what is allowed by its Capacity (5 by default).

-    That is, if you possess a Trait that has +1 Core Boost and has a 20ft AoE, only the Creature nearest to the Point of Origin will receive the Core Boost.
-Core Boost lasts for a number of rounds equivalent to the Traits Integrity (or at least until the end of the boosted Creature's Turn) after which it must be reapplied with an Action.
-Core Boost is not generic, you must specify which Core it boosts when you purchase it.
+    This value determines how many Zones away your Trait's missiles are able to feasibly harm your Target.
+This is seperate from determining if you actually hit your Target, this value is used to determine if you can even try.
+If your Trait has less than 9 Zones of Range, it implies it produces Slow projectiles.
+If this is the case, you may intentionally Bust on your next use of the Trait in order to double the Range for that use.

-### CONCEALMENT (~)
+### VOLUME (V)
-#### COST: 1 EXO
+#### COST: 1 EXO / 5 Cubic Feet

-    A Trait with this property is not discernible at a glance.
-In order to discover a Concealed Trait, a Creature must either have a specialized tool that explicitly detects some aspect of the Concealed Trait, or otherwise the inspecting Creature is able to freely touch and grope the Creature, as if frisking them.
-This protects the Trait from detection if neither of the above criteria are met.
-If one has multiple Traits, Concealment must be purchased for each seperate Trait.
-While the Trait is being activated/used, it loses the benefit of Concealment.
-Purchasing Concealment twice makes the Trait completely inperceivable by the naked eye.
-A DNA Analysis would need to be performed to determine the existence the of the Trait without otherwise having seen it being used.
+    Products of this Trait are formed at any point adjascent to or on the Character that possess this Trait.
+Once this point is chosen, it is fixed unless Spliced.
+The length up to which the product may Travel is equivalent to the Range property of the Trait.

+    When 5 Cubic Feet are bought, you are free to shape the Volume is a way that makes most sense for you intentions, but the length, width and volume will always be treated as if they were being incremented by 5ft.
+If desired, you may purchase and store Volume to integrate into the Trait at a later time, but you need to get Spliced to do so.

+    You may split the volume between multiple projectiles, but the Damage of the Trait must be split such that each projectile has at least 1 point of Damage.
+Each projectiles implies a single object with which the Damage property will apply to whatever it touches and be "consumed" on impact.

+    Having an Integrity property leads to the missile being left whole on impact unless it is intentionally destroyed or experiences contact damage.
+The Trait's Products have an Momentum equivalent to that of the Integrity, but additional Momentum can be bought as well.
+The Product's Break Difficulty is equivalent to its Integrity + Momentum of the Trait.

+    There will always be sufficient forensic information leftover to determine the type of weapon used and to match the damage to your Trait if they were to be able to test both.

 ### INTEGRITY
 #### COST: 2 EXO per 1 Integrity

-    All properties of a Trait (Damage, Core Damage, Core Boost) will be reapplied to the Target(s)/AoE at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.
+    All properties of a Trait (Damage, Capacity Damage, Core Boost) will be reapplied to the Target(s)/AoE at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.

-    If a Trait has even 1 point of Integrity, it implies that it produces some tangible material that persists in the Game World until it is destroyed/dispersed by oppossing forces.
+    If a Trait has even 1 point of Integrity, it implies that it produces some tangible material that persists in the Game World until it is destroyed/dispersed by oppossing forces, as does Volume.

     The Integrity of a Trait's products are reduced by 1 whenever they are Challenged, but the Integrity is reduced to 0 if they are overcome by an